 Wait to apply for financing until your credit score improves

-If you don’t need immediate funding, stop applying for credit until your score improves.
+If you don’t need immediate funding, it may help to stop applying for credit until your score improves.
 Instead, you can use this time to rebuild your credit.

 You can realize a few benefits when you wait to apply for financing until your score improves.
-A higher score makes it easier to get credit.
+A higher score can make it easier to get credit.
 A healthier credit score can also land you a better interest rate.

 Late payments are negative marks that can stay on your credit report for up to seven years.
 Not only can a history of delinquent payments drop your credit score, but you could end up paying a higher interest rate and fees.

-If you are late for your payments because you have accidentally missed a due date or have fallen into difficult times, you should actively try to remove late payments from your credit report.
+If you are late making your payments because you have accidentally missed a due date or have fallen into difficult times, you should try to remove late payments from your credit report.